simbav911/dart-naujas-btcz.rock/content/en/news/2022-10-18-bitcoinz-now-in-safepal-hardware-wallet.md

 image: "/images/news/thumbnail_safepal-wallet-400x250.jpg"
 ---

-You can now store your BitcoinZ, using the wBTCZ form in the SafePal hardware wallet.
+You can now store your BitcoinZ, using thewBTCZ formin theSafePal hardware wallet.

 SafePal also offers browser extension and application for your phone .
 BitcoinZ is present in both of them.

-Stay tuned for more hardware wallet solutions in the near future with... read more
+Stay tuned for more hardware wallet solutions in the near future with Ledger being the next target for the BitcoinZ Community!